p4lang/p4runtime-shell/README.md

 Here is some of what you can do when using p4runtime-sh with ONF's [fabric.p4](https://github.com/opennetworkinglab/onos/blob/master/pipelines/fabric/src/main/resources/fabric.p4).

+More examples of usage can be found in the [usage/ folder](usage/).

 ```python
 *** Welcome to the IPython shell for P4Runtime ***
 P4Runtime sh >>> tables